suchayarj/WhatsOnYourFace/README.md

 ![picture](img/chanelvsaii.png)
 - The calculated P-value is ~0.62, which is way over my rejection threshold.
 Therefore, I am failed to reject the null hypothesis.
-- Conclusion: there's no statistical difference in the ratio of the 2 companies.
-Chanel and American International Industries are equally likely to have the same amount of products containing **Very Harmful** chemicals
+- Conclusion: The difference in proportion between Chanel and American International Industries is just by randomness.
+Can’t rely on the ratio difference to identify which one is more harmful than the other

 ### Second Comparison: Competitors
 - Benefit Cosmetics reported 10 products contain harmful chemicals out of 338 products, ratio 0.029586